MultiSafepay/docs/content/integrations/webshop-access.md

 - Create a [payment link](/docs/payment-links/) and verify if the issue occurs as well. (!)
   This helps narrow down if the cause lies in a payment configuration, or rather within the plugin /API integration.

-  **💡 Tip!**: Always indicate the result of this step when reaching out to us, best with a screenshot.
+  **💡 Tip!** Always indicate the result of this step when reaching out to us, best with a screenshot.

 - Check if the payment method is available for the country and currency selected.
 - Check if a transaction is created (and declined) or if no transaction arrives to the system in the first place.